| | How to set up an employee and company-paid insurance benefit? |

 - Enter the appropriate GL Account Numbers for the company's contribution to the benefit name.

-Note: The benefit will not be listed if you selected No in step 8. - Click Finish.
+- The benefit won't be listed if you selected No in step 8.

-Change the benefit amount for employees - If any employee pays an amount that is different than you entered in step 9 above, go to Maintain, Employee/Sales Reps.
+2. Change the benefit amount for employees - If any employee pays an amount that’s different than you entered in step 9 above, go to Maintain, Employee/Sales Reps.

 - Select the appropriate Employee ID.